AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ### Data usage and visualization {#data-usage-and-visualization}

-+++Select to view example of data usage questions and data visualization
++++Select to view an example of data usage questions and data visualization

-You can ask Assistant questions about your own data usage.
-You must be in an active sandbox in order for Assistant to answer a data usage question regarding data in your organization.
+You can inquire with Assistant about your data usage.
+You must be in an active sandbox for Assistant to answer a data usage question regarding data in your organization.

 ![Follow up question about data usage.](./images/ai-assistant/data-usage-question.png)

-When prompted with a data usage question, Assistant also provides an explanation on how it computed the answer.
+When prompted with a data usage question, Assistant also provides an explanation of how it computed the answer.
 In the example below, Assistant outlines the steps it took in order to display segments with over 1000 profiles and their respective activation statuses.

 ![Follow up question about segments illustrating how Assistant computed the answer.](./images/ai-assistant/results-explained.png)

 Furthermore, Assistant renders charts to visualize your data.
-You can also provide filters and modifications to your queries and instruct Assistant to render its findings based on the filters that you include.
-For example, you can ask Assistant to show you a trend of the count segments in the order of their created date, remove segments with zero total profiles and use month names instead of integers when displaying the data.
+You can also provide filters and modifications to your queries, and you can instruct Assistant to render its findings based on the filters that you include.
+For example, you can ask Assistant to show you a trend of the count segments in the order of their created date, remove segments with zero total profiles, and use month names instead of integers when displaying the data.

 ![Follow up question illustrating data visualization.](./images/ai-assistant/data-visualization.png)